teuben/QAC/workflows/workflow1.md

 the MW.
 The study will give us the clue to understand the properties of interstellar medium and its influence to star formation in the galaxy where the environment is very different from the MW.

-## Loading tp2vis

-We are assuming the **tp2vis** module has been loaded in your CASA shell.
-Currently this is something like (including two other tools):

-       execfile('tp2vis.py')
-       execfile('tp2visplot.py')
-       execfile('qtp.py')

-See also the INSTALL file in the tp2vis distribution.

 ## Nomenclature